 Papadakis and Cizeron are heading to the Grand Prix Final in Torino, Italy, next week, and are odds-on favourites to capture the title.

-(Originally published in the October 2019 issue of IFS)
+(Originally published in the IFS October 2019 issue)